The Role of Dragomans in the Ottoman Empire

 - Translating letters sent by foreign missions to the Sultan and the Grand Vizier during receptions.

 - Participating in the Grand Vizier’s meetings with foreign envoys and drafting summaries of such meetings.

 - Taking part in Ottoman delegations sent abroad.

 - Drafting any correspondence sent to Western powers.

-At first, Grand Drogomans were not allowed to participate in negotiations, but this practice changed starting in the 18th century.
-Thus, all diplomatic activity in the Ottoman Empire was concentrated in the hands of the Grand Drogomans.
+At first, Grand Dragomans were not allowed to participate in negotiations, but this practice changed starting in the 18th century.
+Thus, all diplomatic activity in the Ottoman Empire was concentrated in the hands of the Grand Dragomans.
 In this way, they became the most important civil servants in Ottoman diplomacy.

-In 1502, Ali Bey became the first Grand Drogoman in the Ottoman Empire.
-Between 1502 and 1661, Grand Drogomans were chosen from among the German, Hungarian, Italian and other communities.
-In 1661, with the appointment of Panayotis Nicousios as Grand Drogoman, it was the Greeks who began to hold this prestigious post and would continue to do so until the Greek Revolution of 1821.
-During that period, members of the Christian community known as the Magnifica Comunità di Pera et Galata shared until the mid-17th century the roles of Grand Drogoman of the Sublime Porte and Grand Drogoman of the Fleet with Orthodox Greeks from Fener.
+In 1502, Ali Bey became the first Grand Dragoman in the Ottoman Empire.
+Between 1502 and 1661, Grand Dragomans were chosen from among the German, Hungarian, Italian and other communities.
+In 1661, with the appointment of Panayotis Nicousios as Grand Dragoman, it was the Greeks who began to hold this prestigious post and would continue to do so until the Greek Revolution of 1821.
+During that period, members of the Christian community known as the Magnifica Comunità di Pera et Galata shared until the mid-17th century the roles of Grand Dragoman of the Sublime Porte and Grand Dragoman of the Fleet with Orthodox Greeks from Fener.
 Some of the great dynasties belonging to this community included the Pisani, Navoni, Timoni, Testa, Fonton, and other families.

 Young children from Western countries and from the territories of the Ottoman Empire received an education and learned Turkish, Arabic and Persian (elsine-i selâse ).
 After their training, they were known as “dil oğlanı” (language children).